archcoding-books/papers/distributed_system/raft/raft.md

 can be decomposed in other ways that are more direct and obvious.

-The second problem with Paxos is that it does not pro- vide a good foundation for building practical implemen- tations.
+The second problem with Paxos is that it does not provide a good foundation for building practical implementations.
 One reason is that there is no widely agreed- upon algorithm for multi-Paxos.
-Lamport’s descriptions are mostly about single-decree Paxos; he sketched possi- ble approaches to multi-Paxos, but many details are miss- ing.
-There have been several attempts to flesh out and op- timize Paxos, such as [26], [39], and [13], but these differ from each other and from Lamport’s sketches.
-Systems such as Chubby [4] have implemented Paxos-like algo- rithms, but in most cases their details have not been pub- lished.
+Lamport’s descriptions are mostly about single-decree Paxos; he sketched possible approaches to multi-Paxos, but many details are missing.
+There have been several attempts to flesh out and optimize Paxos, such as [26], [39], and [13], but these differ from each other and from Lamport’s sketches.
+Systems such as Chubby [4] have implemented Paxos-like algorithms, but in most cases their details have not been published.

 Furthermore, the Paxos architecture is a poor one for building practical systems; this is another consequence of